Directors – Chen Kaige, Dante Lam, Tsui Hark – 2021 – China – Cert. 15 – 176m

 After an arresting opening sequence in which the underwater camera traverses a submerged graveyard of planes and tanks – presaging what is to come in terms of close and distant vistas realised by CGI effects with no expense spared (there’s no danger of ruining the effects by cost conscious budgetary concerns here, as happened on British / Polish low budget WW2 effort Hurricane, David Blair, 2018) – we meet a man travelling home on a small boat.
 Wu Qianli (Wu Jing) has come home on leave from commanding some 150 soldiers in the 7th Company of the PVA, bringing news of his brother who was killed in combat.
 He’s greeted with enthusiasm (the throwing of rocks at the boat from the shore!) by his little brother “Little Bun” aka Wu Wanli (Jackson Lee).
 Qianli tells the eager-to-enlist Wanli that one brother dead is enough and that he should stay home with their parents.

 This sequence, an homage to (probably idealised) Chinese rural life, is the only one like it here.
-I would hazard a guess it was handled by Kaige given that it delivers the required dramatic punch and ground all the military sequences which follow in solid emotion because we’ve invested something in the fates of these two characters.
+I would hazard a guess it was handled by Kaige given that it delivers the required dramatic punch and grounds all the military sequences which follow in solid emotion because we’ve invested something in the fates of these two characters.
 Without it, everything else would be far less powerful.

 However no sooner has Qianli arrived, it seems, than a soldier is going round the village houses announcing “all leave is cancelled” and calling Wu Qianli’s name.
 So soon he’s back on a train to the frontline.